AssetFetch/spec/spec.md

 ## Unlocking Endpoint
 *(kind: `unlock`)*

-This endpoint type is used to "unlock" (usually meaning "purchase") an asset or asset component.
+This endpoint type is used to "unlock" (usually meaning "purchase") an implementation.
-The client calls this endpoint in order to receive the `fixed_query` for downloading the .
-The URI and parameters for this endpoint are communicated through the `unlock_query` field in an `unlock` datablock.
+The URI and parameters for this endpoint are communicated through the `unlock_query` datablock.

+When receiving a request from the client on this endpoint, the provider performs the required charges to the customers account using whatever pay-as-you-go or prepaid solution it has set up for this user's account.
+While doing this the provider MUST take steps to avoid double-charging the customer for the same resource, even if the client (erroneously requests it).

 This endpoint currently does not use any datablocks specified for it.
 Only the HTTP status code and potentially the data in the `meta` field are used to evaluate the success of the request.

+After sending a request to an unlocking endpoint, the client MUST do two things:
+- Call the connection status endpoint again (if available) to receive updated user information, most crucially account balance.
+- Discard any other unlocking queries, for example those of another implementation of the same asset that was included in the same implementation list.
+This is because the last unlocking request might have had a side-effect on the vendor's backend that causes the prices of another unlocking query to be inaccurate, for example because purchasing one implementation unlocks all implementations of the entire asset.
+Therefore, the client SHOULD re-run the entire implementations query after every complete import.

 ## Unlocked Datablocks Endpoint
-*(kind:`unlocked_datablocks`)*
+*(kind:`unlock_datablocks`)*

 This endpoint type responds with the previously withheld datablocks for one component, assuming that the client has made all the necessary calls to the unlocking endpoint.
 It gets called by the client for every component that had an `unlockable_data_query` datablock assigned to it.

 - The `data` field contains all the datablocks that are only available for the component after it has been unlocked.
 This field is open to extension, but currently the provider MUST NOT include any other datablock than `file_fetch.download` in this list.

+The provider MUST NOT treat this endpoint as an extension of the "unlocking endpoint" explained above, meaning that if it receives a request for a resource that is not yet unlocked, it MUST reject this request instead of silently charging the user in the background.

 ## Connection Status Endpoint
 *(kind: `connection_status`)*